wsaihopfsg/vos-scripting-how-to/intro/Advanced/MQTT/MQTT.rst

   .. image:: /intro/Advanced/MQTT/write2socket.jpg

 * The code in the Script Function window generates a JSON-formatted file as below and sent to ``TcpC126P5025``.
+We will skip the code and show only the JSON string in pretty-formatting.

 .. _JSONstr: